-- 1. an analysis of the new electric drive system in order to be able to predict the noise emitted within the system, - 2. a determination of the coupling paths existing between the new electrical drive components and the conventional electrical system, - 3. an adaptation of the EMC requirements of the conventional electrical system to the new electrical drive components using the coupling models.
+- 1. an analysis of the main components of an electric drive system being either the noise source or part of the coupling path within the new electrical system of the car, - 2. a determination of the coupling paths existing between the new electrical drive components and the conventional electrical system, - 3. an adaptation of the EMC requirements of the conventional electrical system to the new electrical drive components using the coupling models.